mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ## Why use a Certificate Authority (CA)

-AWS Client VPN supports several [authentication methods](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html) , including certificate-based authentication, SAML, Active Directory (AD), or a combination of SAML/AD with certificates.
+AWS Client VPN supports several [authentication methods](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html) , including mutual authentication (certificate-based), SAML, Active Directory (AD), or a combination of SAML/AD with certificates.
 For our setup, we’re choosing **certificate-based mutual authentication only**.

 The reasons for this choice are:
 - **Headless access**: I want the ability to connect to the VPN without a GUI—for example, from environments like GitHub Codespaces.
 SAML requires a browser-based login flow, which doesn’t work well in headless or automated contexts.

-- **Reusable CA foundation**: I plan to build on this (CA) for other identity and authentication use cases down the line, such as [SPIFFE/SPIRE](https://spiffe.io/) or [AWS IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html)
+- **Reusable CA foundation**: I plan to build on this (CA) for other identity and authentication use cases down the line, such as [AWS IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html)

 ### Downsides to using only certificate-based auth with AWS Client VPN

-When using only certificate-auth, you need to have a process for revoking access.
+When using only mutual authentication, you need to have a process for revoking access.
 AWS Client VPN supports [importing](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-certificates.html) Certificate Revocation Lists (CRLs), but there is currently no Terraform resource for managing CRLs.
 As a result, you'll need to use either the AWS Management Console or the AWS CLI to manually update your Client VPN endpoint with the CRL.
-Fortunately, Serverless CA helps [automate] the certificate revocation process.
+Fortunately, Serverless CA helps [automate](https://serverlessca.com/revocation/#enable-certificate-revocation) the certificate revocation process.

-Additionally, certificate authentication alone does not support [AWS Client VPN authorization rules](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-rules.html) based on user groups.
-This means you lose the ability to grant different levels of network access to different groups, which is only available when using either federated authentication with SAML or Active Directory or a combination of SAML/AD with certificates.
+Mutual TLS authentication also has a limitation: it doesn’t support user group–based [authorization rules](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-rules.html).
+This means you can’t assign different levels of network access to different users.
+To enable group-based access control, you’ll need to use federated authentication with SAML, Active Directory, or combine one of those with certificate authentication.

 ## Prerequisites